Overview oil condition sensors

 Continuous oil condition monitoring is therefore of utmost importance to extend the system life and optimise oil change intervals.
 Bühler Technologies offers a wide range of stationary measuring instruments which remain in the system for a variety of oil and lubricant quality parameters.

 The devices remaining in the system presents significant advantages over cyclical oil sampling and laboratory testing.
 It generates a continuous picture of the oil quality to obtain specialised information about the system.
 Problems in the system can be detected in a very short time and appropriate preventive action taken.
-So the system meets all requirements of modern maintenance at a go and opens up all possibilities for digitalisation according to I4.0.
+So the system meets all requirements of modern maintenance at a go and opens up all possibilities for digitalisation according to Industry 4.0.

 Laboratory testing, on the other hand, merely shows a specific point in time.
 When in doubt, the system is operated with inadequate lubricant quality for many operating hours until the next oil sample is taken.
 This could be a costly mistake.

 Particle monitoringThe BPM sensor in the particle monitor uses the optical principle of light obscuration.
 A laser shines through the measuring cell that oil flows through.
 The shadow of a particle flowing through causes an intensity reduction on a photodiode.
 The larger the particle, the greater the reduction in intensity.
 Too many or too large of particles in the medium can clog valve seats, dull edges in hydraulic system components and roughen seal surfaces.
 This will inevitably cause internal leaks and performance loss in the system.